-For those who are interested in developing a more comprehensive approach for their long-tail customer segments and really double down on customer marketing, I’d highly recommend Subscription Marketing: Strategies for Nurturing Customers in a World of Churn by Anne Janzer.
+For those who are interested in developing a more comprehensive approach for their long-tail customer segments and really doubling down on customer marketing, I’d highly recommend Subscription Marketing: Strategies for Nurturing Customers in a World of Churn by Anne Janzer.

-You can download a free chapter, which focuses on the synergies between marketing and customer success and is highly relevant for any team that wishes to leverage customer marketing to scale.
+You can download a free chapter, which focuses on the synergies between marketing and customer success and is relevant for any team that wishes to leverage customer marketing to scale.